enel-gdh-educational/katacoda-scenarios/fundamentals-of-linux/fundamentals-of-linux-stream-processing/step2.md

 or the name of a script file containing multiple commands, and it then performs these commands upon *each line* in the stream of text.

-In order to reproduce some example of sed usage, please consider using the file attached (XXX).
+In order to reproduce some example of sed usage, please consider using the file attached (data/README.txt).

 <u>Hint:</u> Use the command: **sed [-Ealn] command [file ...]**.